Skip to content

 In the new page that opens, click "AI" on the right, find "Translation App", hover over it, and click.

-In the next interface, set a name.
-This name will be part of the domain name assigned to you.
-Only numbers, English letters, underscores, and hyphens are allowed, as shown in the figure below.
-Then save and complete.
+On the next screen, set a name.
+This name will be part of the domain assigned to you and can only contain numbers, English letters, underscores, and hyphens, as shown below.
+Then save – done!

-Next, you will be told that the deployment is successful, but you also need to paste the code to replace the default one.
+Next, you'll be informed that the deployment was successful.
+However, you still need to paste your code to replace the default.

-Click "Edit code" shown in the last step.
-Wait for the page to display, then delete all the code on the left and paste the following code on the left.
-Among them, 123456
+Click "Edit code" from the last step, wait for the page to load, then delete all the code on the left and paste the following code.
+The 123456 is your access key; you can modify it to prevent others from using up your free usage.

 // This is the access key